What is the Transaction Value Metric?

 This means adding up the monetary value of each successful purchase.
 So if five $10 transactions take place, then your transaction value will be calculated as $50.

-How to Use the Transaction Value Metric in a Subscription Business
+How to Use Transaction Trends in a Subscription Business

-The Transaction Value metric is essential for understanding the overall revenue generated from completed transactions.
-You can use it to:
+The combined Transaction Volume and Value metrics are essential for understanding both the activity and revenue generated from completed transactions.
+You can use them to:

-- Track Revenue Performance: Monitor the total transaction value over time to assess the overall financial health of your business.
+- Monitor Sales Performance: Monitor both the quantity and value of transactions over time to assess the overall health and efficiency of your sales process.

-- Forecast Revenue: Use transaction value trends to forecast future revenue and plan for resource allocation.
+- Forecast Revenue Streams: Use combined trends to forecast future revenue and plan for resource allocation based on both transaction frequency and average transaction value patterns.

 FAQs